 The Organization receives donated services from a variety of unpaid volunteers assisting the Organization in the operations of its programs.
 Donated services are recognized as contributions if the services (a) create or enhance nonfinancial assets or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Organization.
-Y.O.U. received 47 and 99 hours of volunteer service for the years ended June 30, 2023 and 2022, respectively, which have not been recognized in the accompanying statements of activities for the years ended June 30, 2023 and 2022, respectively, as they do not meet the requirements for recognition.
+Y.O.U. received 1,363 and 47 hours of volunteer service for the years ended June 30, 2024 and 2023, respectively, which have not been recognized in the accompanying statements of activities for the years ended June 30, 2024 and 2023, respectively, as they do not meet the requirements for recognition.

 The Organization also receives legal, architectural, consulting and design services for its program operations and supporting services.
 The Organization recognizes in-kind contribution revenue and a corresponding expense in an amount approximating the estimated fair value at the time of the donation.
 The services are valued based on current market rates.
-The total amount recognized for donated services is approximately \$0 and \$2,970, respectively, for the years ended June 30, 2023 and 2022, and is allocated among program and supporting services.
+There were no amounts recognized for donated services for the years ended June 30, 2024 and 2023.